22nd Annual Symposium on IP Law and Policy

 Monday March 9, 2020

 Location | The University of Akron

-The IP Symposium had record attendance of over 250.
-Participants were not only able to receive a full-day of CLE credit but given the opportunity to network with IP professionals from Northeast Ohio and elsewhere.
+The IP Symposium was attended by over 200 IP professionals.
+Participants were not only able to receive a full-day of CLE credit but given the opportunity to network with fellow IP professionals and corporate counsel from Northeast Ohio and elsewhere.